OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 ![Screenshot of the install dialog box](images/content-packs-05.png)

 > [!NOTE]
 > If you just created your subscription, it must be fully provisioned before installation can begin.
-This can take up to a few yours.
+This can take up to a few hours.
 After installation starts, it can take up to 20 minutes to finish.

 3. When installation is finished, you'll be notified by email, and the box on your subscription tile will be green.